wp-plugins/send-to-kindle/readme.txt

 extracted and exactly how you want to design your button.

 == Changelog ==

+= 1.0.2 =
+* Improved the button display for certain WordPress themes.

 = 1.0.1 =
 * Changed the script to being included in the footer to prevent initialization